Mongolia Economic Forum: Mongolia Economic Forum 2024

-The main event took place on 8–9 July 2024 with the theme ‘Go Mongolia’.
-Around 2,000 participants attended the event.
-The Forum took 4 plenary sessions and 12 side sessions over two days.
-The plenary sessions covered topics such as "What's next - Development policy", "Green energy, energy transition", "Smart city" and "FDI in banking sector".
-The sub-sessions covered discussion topics including tourism, mining, intensive agriculture, energy transition, and more.
+On 8–9 July 2024, the Forum convened under the theme “Go Mongolia.”
+The event brought together around 2,000 participants, featuring four plenary sessions and 12 side sessions over two days.
+Plenaries focused on “What’s next – Development policy,” “Green energy and energy transition,” “Smart city,” and “FDI in the banking sector.”
+Side sessions explored tourism, mining, intensive agriculture, the energy transition, and other priority sectors.
 Prime Minister Luvsannamsrain Oyun-Erdene inaugurated the Forum, and Chairman of the State Great Khural Amarbayasgalan Dashzeveg delivered the main speech.

 Mongolia Economic Forum 2025

-The main event took place on 8–9 July 2025 with the theme Together for Tomorrow.
-The forum was inaugurated by Prime Minister Gombojavyn Zandanshatar.
+The 2025 Mongolia Economic Forum took place on 8–9 July 2025 under the theme “Together for Tomorrow.”
+The Forum continued MEF’s mission of convening high-level dialogue on Mongolia’s future development path, focusing on collaboration across government, business, and civil society to address emerging challenges and opportunities.
+The event was inaugurated by Prime Minister Gombojavyn Zandanshatar.

 Organization

 Headquartered in Ulaanbaatar, Mongolia, the Mongolia Economic Forum is a non-governmental organization and was established in 2010.
-The NGO's highest governing body is the Board of Directors.

-Chairman of the Mongolia Economic Forum NGO is Luvsannamsrain Oyun-Erdene.
-General Secretary of the Mongolia Economic Forum NGO is Ganhuyag Chuluun Hutagt.
-Director of the Mongolia Economic Forum NGO is Altangunii Jargalan.
-Mongolia Economic Forum NGO's highest governing body is the Board of Directors.
-The members of the Board of Directors include Luvsannamsrain Oyun-Erdene, Khurelbaatar Chimed, Javkhlan Bold, Nomin Chinbat, Ganhuyag Chuluun Hutagt, and Ganzorig Vanchig.
+Chairman of the Mongolia Economic Forum NGO is Ganhuyag Chuluun Hutagt.
+The members of the Board of Directors include Battushig Batbold, Byambasaihan Bayanjargal, and Ganzorig Vanchig.